d0tTino/Culture/docs/hierarchical_memory_README.md

 Potential improvements for the hierarchical memory system:

-1. Level 3 consolidation for "narrative arc" summaries spanning the entire simulation
-2. Topic-based memory clustering to organize memories by theme rather than just time
+1. Topic-based memory clustering to organize memories by theme rather than just time
-3. Cross-agent memory sharing for collective intelligence
+2. Cross-agent memory sharing for collective intelligence
-4. Emotional tagging of memories to prioritize emotionally significant experiences
+3. Emotional tagging of memories to prioritize emotionally significant experiences
-5. Memory decay mechanisms to model forgetting of less important details
+4. Memory decay mechanisms to model forgetting of less important details